oslokommune/serverless-blueprints/fastapi/README.md

 Example GitHub Actions for deploying to dev and prod on push to `main` is included in `.github/workflows`.

-You can also deploy from a local machine to dev (requires `saml2aws`) with:
+You can also deploy from a local machine to dev with:

 ```sh
 make deploy